 Nissa’s -4 ability allows you to reveal the top two cards of your deck.
 If one or both of them are land cards, you can put them directly onto the battlefield.
 This is an ability that I like, and pretty good value for a planeswalker ability.
 Additionally, if one or both of those cards isn’t a land card, you still get to add them to your hand.
 Drawing 2 cards is a decent enough ability.
 But is it worth bringing her down to 1 loyalty counter right away to do so?

-The Architect’s “ultimate” ability costs a whopping 12 counters!
+The Artisan’s “ultimate” ability costs a whopping 12 counters!
 This is quite a high number, to be sure!
 What does it do?
 It gives all of your creatures +5/+5 and trample until end of turn.
 That is an extremely powerful effect, of course.
-But for 12 loyalty, you kind of want something a bit more permanent, don’t you?
+But, for 12 loyalty, you kind of want something a bit more permanent, don’t you?

-This Nissa doesn’t seem too exciting.
-Granted, this Nissa is meant to be an introduction to planeswalkers, and to newer players, I could see some being excited just to cast her.
-She can do something, and by the time you cast her, that 3 life she gains isn’t nothing.
-In fact, doing that every turn could actually prove rather annoying to your opponent.
+This Nissa planeswalker doesn’t seem too exciting.
+Granted, this Nissa is meant to be an introduction to planeswalkers.
+To newer players, I can see her just be exciting to cast.
+She can do something useful right when she enters, and by the time you cast her, that 3 life she gains isn’t nothing.
+In fact, using the life-gain ability could actually prove rather annoying to your opponent.
 The ultimate is awesome, if you get there, and given just a handful of creatures, it probably can end the game.

-Unfortunately for Nature’s Architect, whereas Chandra, Pyrogenius at least served as a watered down version of Chandra, Torch of Defiance, Nissa, Vital Force is just leaps and bounds more powerful.
+Unfortunately for Nature’s Artisan, whereas Chandra, Pyrogenius at least served as a watered down version of Chandra, Torch of Defiance, Nissa, Vital Force is just leaps and bounds more powerful.

 +1: Untap target land you control.
 Until your next turn, it becomes a 5/5 Elemental Creature with haste.
 It’s still a land.